A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: spaces and Jacobians of quasiconformal mappings

 \subsubsection{$A_p$-weights}

-With the preliminary ball distortion estimates at hand, we now prove a property for the Jacobian of quasiconformal mappings on subdomains of the Heisenberg group endowed with the Kor\'{a}nyi distance.
+With the preliminary ball distortion estimates at hand, we now prove the reverse H\"older property for the Jacobian of quasiconformal mappings on subdomains of the Heisenberg group endowed with the Kor\'{a}nyi distance.